Viswa223024/Car-price-prediction/README.md

 **📸 Output / Results (Screenshots)**

-I produced 16 visualizations capturing multiple perspectives on the data.adding them in README will show all insights .
+I produced 16 visualizations capturing multiple perspectives on the data.adding them in README will show all insights.

+Subplots.png